Joy Browne: Early life

 Browne was born Joy Oppenheim in New Orleans, Louisiana, the oldest of five children born to Nelson Oppenheim, a life insurance salesman, and Ruth Strauss, a teacher.
-Browne spent much of her childhood in Denver, Colorado and graduated from Rice University in Houston, Texas with a bachelor's degree in behavioral science.
+Browne spent much of her childhood in Denver, Colorado, and graduated from Rice University in Houston, Texas, with a bachelor's degree in behavioral science.

 Career

 Browne did her graduate work at Northeastern University in Boston, Massachusetts, earning an M.A. and Ph.D. in psychology.
 She was a licensed clinical psychologist who was first on the air in Boston at WITS, where she hosted a program called Up Close and Personal in the late 1970s.
 She later hosted call-in shows on radio stations in San Francisco and New York City.

 Her syndicated show was one of the longest-running call-in therapy shows in the United States.
 Browne took a no-nonsense approach to callers, trying to zero in on a problem without getting caught up in a caller's long stories or digressions.
 Browne was also known for her "one-year rule", which states that people who have lost a spouse or long-time partner due to break-up, death, or divorce should wait at a minimum one year before resuming romantic relationships.

-Dr. Joy was also known for her advice to act "stupid and cheerful" when dealing with difficult people.
+Browne was also known for her advice to act "stupid and cheerful" when dealing with difficult people.
 She also half-jokingly suggested that people wait until they are 40 or 45 years old before having sex, due to the emotional nakedness involved, in addition to the physical.

-Dr. Browne hosted a TV show on the Discovery Health cable channel in 2005 which was a live one-hour simulcast of her weekday show on WOR.
+Browne hosted a TV show on the Discovery Health cable channel in 2005 which was a live one-hour simulcast of her weekday show on WOR.
 She previously hosted a King World-Eyemark weekday syndicated TV advice talk show in 1999 for one year.